 Four people were killed in the smash and many more were injured.

-It was observed by some that, had the derailment occurred a few seconds later on the big steel bridge across the Hunter River, which was at the time swollen by recent heavy rain.
+It was observed by some that, had the derailment occurred a few seconds later on the big steel bridge across the Hunter River – which was at the time swollen by recent heavy rain – things would have been much worse.

 As word of the accident spread, rescuers raced to the scene.
 A newspaper reporter, who got there in the early hours of the morning, described what he saw: “Large flare lamps served to illuminate the jet-black darkness of the night.
 In the valley alongside the Hunter River one caught sight of a terrible jumble of engine and carriages, surrounded by great litters of steelwork, wire and splintered wood.
 In the deathly silence moved rescuers, together with some passengers who had escaped, looking for signs of bodies or trapped passengers.
 Bedding, mattresses and clothing were strewn about among the knee-deep clover of the river bank”.